md-siam/Legion_Y730_running_Catalina/README.md

 <p align="center"><img src="images/macOS.png"></p>

-## Make Bootable USB with macOS Catalina on a Windows 10 machine:
+## Make Bootable USB with macOS Catalina, on a Windows 10 machine:
 ```
   ✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰ You can make a bootable USB from an original Mac machine, or ✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰✰
   ✰✰✰✰✰✰✰✰✰ from a macOS installed into VirtualBox (especially the Windows OS users) ✰✰✰✰✰✰✰✰✰✰